 Spicy Grilled Potato Wedges

-3 medium russet potatoes
+3 medium russet potatoes1/4 cup olive oil

 1 Tblsp. each garlic powder, onion powder, paprika